 And then there was light …

-I bought the fixtures on eBay.
-Also from eBay, a pair of five-element LED lamps to replace the stock 194 size bulbs.
+I bought fixtures and a pair of five-element LED lamps to replace the stock 194 size bulbs. eBay.
 Total cost, less than $22.

 There are two ways that I know of to get into the space behind the bumper where the lampholders lurk.
-Look on YouTube for tutorials, but I can tell you that ingress through the wheel-well liner requires removal of 5 screws, not 3, the job took me 1 hour 20 minutes, not 45 minutes, and I scraped my arms bloody doing it.
+Look on YouTube for tutorials, but I can tell you (1) ingress through the wheel-well liner requires removal of 5 screws, and (2) the job took 1 hour 20 minutes, and (3) I scraped my arms bloody doing it.

 After all that, I would have been disappointed if it didn’t work, but it did – kind of.